MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens-commercial-features.md

 - **Windows Update for Business.** Windows Update for Business provides controlled operating system updates to devices and support for the long-term servicing channel.
 - **Data security.** BitLocker data encryption is enabled on HoloLens to provide the same level of security protection as any other Windows device.
 - **Work access.** Anyone in your organization can remotely connect to the corporate network through virtual private network (VPN) on a HoloLens.
 HoloLens can also access Wi-Fi networks that require credentials.
-- **Microsoft Store for Business.** Your IT department can also set up an enterprise private store, containing only your company’s apps for your specific HoloLens usage.
+- **Microsoft Store for Business.** Your IT department can also set up an enterprise private store, containing only your company's apps for your specific HoloLens usage.
 Securely distribute your enterprise software to selected group of enterprise users.

 ## Feature comparison between editions